-With a bidirectional adjustable support, the TechWare Pro stabilizes the patella and reduces knee pain.
+With bidirectional adjustable support, the TechWare Pro stabilizes the patella and reduces knee pain.
 The open patella design gives a comfortable support and compression around the kneecap and tendons gives protection and relieves pain.
 It also reduces inflammation and swelling in your knee.

 - Even protection with bidirectional support

 - Velcro straps

 Tips for relieving knee pain before and after a hike